stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

         Class.

 RRtype
-        The type of generalised NOTIFY that this NOTIFY RR defines the desired target address for.
+        The type of generalized NOTIFY that this NOTIFY RR defines the desired target address for.
 Currently only the types CDS, CSYNC and DNSKEY are suggested to be supported, but there is no protocol issue should a use case for additional types of